About

 • Deep passion for forming young women in virtue and leadership through athletics.

-Why Join St. Cecilia Academy?
+Why Join Saint Cecilia Academy?

 • Opportunity to impact young women’s lives through faith, sport, and mentorship.